hanxngn05/Perfumes-/README.md

 - HTML/CSS and JavaScript - To set up the front-end website design and backend functionalities in the website

 ## Project status
 This project was made by @hanxngn05, @jessica-b-dai, and @EWANGE0.
-It is currently actively being worked on as of Fri, Jan 19, 2024.
+It is currently actively being worked on as of Friday, Jan 19, 2024.